 The Company aims to keep Shareholders informed of the Company's performance and all major developments in an ongoing manner through its investor relations program to facilitate effective communication between investors and the Board and encourages and promotes effective participation of Shareholders at General Meetings.
+In the reporting period, the Annual General Meeting was held via an online platform and a virtual meeting is anticipated for the 2021 Annual General Meeting.

 Members unable to attend the Annual General Meeting are encouraged to submit questions to the Board or Company Auditor in writing ahead of the meeting.